joniles/mpxj/mkdocs/docs/index.md

 from Sage 100 Contractor.
 MPXJ can read schedule grid files.

 * **PROJECT COMMANDER:** Project Commander files are are the native file format used by the Project Commander application.
-MPXJ can read Project Commander files.
+Project Commander writes PC files which MPXJ can read.

 ## Supported Languages
 MPXJ is written and maintained in Java, however this is no barrier to using